HNLMS Krakatau

-HNLMS Krakatau was a minelayer of the Royal Netherlands Navy (RNN).
-She was built in the Dutch East Indies and served between 1924 and 1942 in the RNN.
+HNLMS Krakatau was a minelayer built for the Royal Netherlands Navy (RNN) in the Dutch East Indies during the 1920s.
+Completed in 1924, she played a minor role in the first year of the Pacific War.
+The ship was scuttled by her crew in early 1942 to prevent her capture by the Japanese.

+Description

+Krakatau had a standard displacement of 982 LT.
+She measured 65 m long between perpendiculars with a beam of 10 m and a draught of 3.2 m.
+The minelayer was powered by af triple-expansion steam engine that turned a single propeller shaft using steam from its coal-fired boilers to make 2500 ihp and give it a speed of 15.5 kn.
+The Krakatau had a complement of 91 officers and ratings.
+The ship was armed with two 75 mm anti-aircraft guns and four 12.7 mm machine guns.
+She carried 150 naval mines.

-Design and construction
+Construction and career

 Krakatau was laid down on 3 February 1923 and launched on 2 February 1924 at the Marine Etablissement te Soerabaja (MES).
 The ship was designed by the Dutch engineer R. O. Leegstra.
 After passing its sea trials in October 1924 Krakatau was commissioned on 11 December 1924.
 While the ship passed its sea trials, it did share a common flaw with other ships built at the MES at the time, namely stability problems.
 To counter this problem permanent ballast was added to the Krakatau, however, it did not manage to completely fix the stability problem of the ship.

-Service history

 On 11 October 1932 Krakatau capsized in the Oostervaarwater near Soerabaja.
 At the time the ship was doing a speed related exercise when it began taking water.
 It was theorized that this was the result of leaving the mine doors at the rear of the ship open.
 The increasing speed during the exercise would have led to high waves that would land on the rear of the ship, which could pour inside through the open doors.
 Eventually the water inside the ship gathered at one side of the ship and it slowly capsized.
 On 4 December 1932 Krakatau was re-floated and towed to the MES.
 There it was determined that the ship had taken minimal damage and would be fully repaired.
 The next year, on 4 September 1933, Krakatau was taken back into service.